Camp Deerhorn Covid-19 Guidebook

 For the 14 days prior to arrival at camp, we ask you to take the following into consideration to help Deerhorn be as successful as possible this summer.
 Please wear a mask when you are around individuals you don’t live with and whenever you are inside a building other than your home.
 Try to avoid going to inside dining restaurants and/or bars; curbside pickup is a great alternative.
 Wash your hands as much as possible or use hand sanitizer when hand washing is unavailable.
 The more you can social distance or stay away from individuals outside of your own home, the better.
 Finally, taking your temperature for the last few days before camp will help to make sure you are free of symptoms prior to arrival.
 Your actions prior to your camp session can help make Deerhorn safer for everyone!

-- You’ll need a negative viral Covid-19 test dated within 72 hours of arrival or documentation of having recovered from Covid-19 within the last 3 months.
+- You’ll need a negative PCR Covid-19 test dated within 72 hours of arrival through the Elterman Center.

 - Provide documentation of receiving the vaccination if applicable.